CodeReclaimers/neat-python/README.md

 NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
 This project is a pure-Python implementation of NEAT with no dependencies beyond the standard library.
-It was forked from the excellent project by @MattKallada, and is in the process of being updated to provide more features and a (hopefully) simpler and documented API.
+It was forked from the excellent project by @MattKallada.

 For further information regarding general concepts and theory, please see [Selected Publications](http://www.cs.ucf.edu/~kstanley/#publications) on Stanley's website.